 Sweet and sour origins Of Peruvian Chinese Food

 The roots of the chifa tradition lie in the first big wave of Chinese migration to Peru, which occurred in the mid-nineteenth century.
 After slavery had been abolished, Peruvian plantation owners and guano entrepreneurs looked for another source of inexpensive labor.
-100,000 Cantonese men immigrated to Peru shortly after.
+100,000 Chinese immigrants arrived in Peru shortly after.

 Oriental ingredients adopted by Peru